dh-notes/pandoc-workflow/sample.md

 # Case 2: Working with Bibliographies

-In this scenario, we will use Zotero to export our bibliographic references as Bibtex files, and call those formatted citations in our project document using simple @tags, or "citation keys."
-[Bibtex](http://www.bibtex.org/) is a plain text format for listing references.
+In this scenario, we will use Zotero to export our bibliographic references as BibTex files, and call those formatted citations in our project document using simple @tags, or "citation keys."
+[BibTex](http://www.bibtex.org/) is a plain text format for listing references.
 Though this export process can be automated using Robin Wilson's [autozotbib](http://rtwilson.com/academic/autozotbib) plugin (which provides the option to edit the default format of those citation keys), we will be covering a project-by-project model here.

+Open Zotero (standalone or Firefox plugin version) and navigate to the folder containing the references you would like to use in your project.
+Click the settings wheel and select "export."
+Select BibTex, and save the resulting .bib file to the same directory containing your project.

+If you open this .bib file, you will see that every citation has a cite key.
+The default cite key exported by Zotero takes on the form @foucault_

 # Case 3: Slides